Should I engage a consultant to prepare my application packet?

 The Graduate School requires your recommenders to use the online recommendation process.
 The reference letters must be uploaded by the writer onto the admissions website.
 At least one letter should be from a faculty member at the last school you attended as a full-time student unless you have been out of school for more than five years.
 Substitutions for faculty recommendations may include work associates or others who can comment on your academic potential for graduate work.

-How do I send my official transcripts and GRE scores?
+How do I send my official transcripts?

 Is finding a supervisor important for the admission process?